MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 > [!IMPORTANT]
-> Currently, on-premises and OData data sources are not supported in Customer Insights.
+> Currently, on-premises and OData data sources are not supported in Dynamics 365 Customer Insights.

-## Ingest data from a file hosted in Azure blob
+## Ingest data from a file hosted in an Azure blob

 > [!div class="mx-imgBorder"]
 > ![](media/connector-azure-storage.png "Select Azure Blobs")

-To ingest data to Customer Engagement from a CSV file hosted within a blob location in an Azure subscription, follow these steps.
+To ingest data to Customer Engagement from a CSV file hosted within a blob location in an Azure subscription, follow these steps:

 1. Select **Blob connector** from the list of connectors.